Thenafi/facebook-bio-scraper/README.md

 - You should have chrome in your machine
 - Built on windows and tested on windows
 - _This is a beginner level code, and this might need some refactoring.
 But it works._
-- there might be some unrecognizable comments for non-bangali codes
+- there might be some unrecognizable comments for non-bengali coders
 - there's zero to none error handling.
 - add issues if you find any